 Up to six semester credits of appropriate, accredited, graduate work from other universities may be accepted as transfer credit toward the 30 total, subject to the approval of the program advisor and the dean.

-University of San Francisco candidates for the Teaching Credential are eligible for the Credential/DML degree option, and may apply 15 credits of credential courses toward the DML degree, with approval.
-Teaching Credential applicants may apply for simultaneous admission to the Credential program and the DML program.
+University of San Francisco candidates for the Teaching Credential are eligible for the Credential/DTTL degree option, and may apply 15 credits of credential courses toward the DTTL degree, with approval.
+Teaching Credential applicants may apply for simultaneous admission to the Credential program and the DTTL program.